Pandemonium: a clustering tool to partition parameter space -- application to the B anomalies: Application: effective Hamiltonian for

 \subsection{Comparison with $\chi^2$ and global fit results}

 For a first overview we start with a comparison of the results of clustering to those from the global fit.
 For this set of observables one finds a BF point $(C_9,C_{10})=(-0.81,0.12)$ that lies $\Delta\chi^2\approx 16.6$, or about $3.7 \sigma$ from the SM.
-An evaluation of the $\chi^2$ function on the grid finds the minimum at the point $(C_9,C_{10})=(-0.8,0.1)$ and this point, along with the SM, $(C_9,C_{10})=(0,0)$ are highlighted in the figures below as an asterisk and an open circle respectively.\footnote{In some of our results we use only a subset of observables from the list in Table~\ref{t:obs}, this changes the BF and the position of the asterisk on the plots.} The $\chi^2$ function can be thought of as a one-dimensional response to the input in observable space that can be used to cluster the points and can be mapped onto parameter space.
+An evaluation of the $\chi^2$ function on the grid finds the minimum at the point $(C_9,C_{10})=(-0.8,0.1)$ and this point, along with the SM, $(C_9,C_{10})=(0,0)$ are highlighted in the figures below as an asterisk and an open circle respectively.\footnote{In some of our results we use only a subset of observables from the list in Table~\ref{t:obs}, this changes the BF and the position of the asterisk on the plots.}

+The $\chi^2$ function can be thought of as a one-dimensional response to the input in observable space that can be used to cluster the points and can be mapped onto parameter space.
 The maximum $\Delta\chi^2$ for points on our grid is 18.66 which, for two degrees of freedom, corresponds to $3.92\sigma$.
 We use this to partition the space into $\kappa$ clusters by placing boundaries at $3.92\sigma/\kappa$ intervals.

-We begin with a comparison between the $\chi^2$ based classification and one possible outcome of hierarchical clustering in Fig.~\ref{f:compchi}.
+We begin with a comparison between the $\chi^2$ based classification and one possible outcome of hierarchical clustering in Fig.~\ref{f:compchi} and Fig.~\ref{f:compchi-pc}.
 For this first comparison we choose as coordinates the pulls from experiment with correlations included, Eq.~\ref{eq:y2} with $R_i=E_i$, and Ward.D2 linkage with Euclidean distance for $\kappa=5$.
 The regions classified by $\chi^2$ and shown on the left panel, are then lying at up to $0.78\sigma,~1.57\sigma,~2.35\sigma,~3.13\sigma,$ and $3.92\sigma$ from the BF.
+Recall that here we are interested in equidistant bins in $\sigma$, where the number of bins is chosen to match the number of clusters investigated in the following.
+Therefore, the resulting ellipses do not match the classically used $\sigma$ intervals.

 The number of clusters used, $\kappa=5$, gives a value of adjusted Rand index (ARI) near .3 when the clustering is compared to the $\chi^2$-based classification.
 The largest ARI for these clustering parameters, about 0.5, occurs for $\kappa=2$ (i.e. the clustering result is most similar to the binning in $\chi^2$ with the minimum number of clusters).